-You've picked up your cycle.land bike, you have a day to spend in the city, now where do you go?
+You've picked up your cycle.land bike and you have a day to spend exploring the city. where do you go?

-Just cycling around Oxford on a sunny day, admiring the buildings, trees and parks is pleasure enough, but if you want some specific destinations, here are some of my most favoured and frequented places.
+Cycling around Oxford on a sunny day, admiring the buildings, trees and parks is a wonderful way to explore in its own right, but if you want some specific destinations, here are some of my favourite places.

-Sit down and plan your day in one of Oxford's many specialty coffee shops while letting that caffeine-induced optimism permeate your being.
+Sit down and plan your day in one of Oxford's many speciality coffee shops while letting that caffeine-induced optimism wash over you.
 Do you like espresso or filter?
 Do you want breakfast?
 Lunch?
 How about cake?
 Sit in, or take-away?
-Large place or small?

 North and Central

-The Missing Bean - friendly, busy, roasts its own beans, espresso-based coffee and delicious bottled cold brew in summer, sandwiches and cakes
+The Missing Bean - super friendly, busy, own-roast beans, espresso-based coffee and delicious bottled cold brew in summer, home-made sandwiches, soup and delicious cakes

 BREW - tiny and intimate place, home-baked cakes, music on vinyl, Roundhill espresso and pour over

-Society Cafe - Origin house espresso and filter coffee, brilliant selection of guest coffee, sandwiches/cakes/pastries, plenty of room
+Society Cafe - Origin house espresso and filter coffee, brilliant selection of guest coffee, sandwiches/cakes/pastries, plenty of space and excellent reading material

-Barefoot Kitchen - beautiful cakes, loose-leaf tea, espresso-based coffee, loaves of bread to buy, little garden at the back
+Barefoot Kitchen - amazing and beautiful cakes, loose-leaf tea, espresso-based coffee, loaves of bread to buy, little garden at the back

 The Bear and the Bean - small with a friendly community vibe, you can take your coffee outside to sit in the sun and watch the eclectic mix of Cowley Road inhabitants pass you by.
-Also sells cards, clothes and gifts
+They also sell cards, clothes and gifts

-The Gardeners Arms - the one on Plantation Road, a beautiful little street that you should cycle down even if you don't visit the pub, as it runs from Woodstock Road to Walton Street, which is full of delis, restaurants, and The Pheonix Picture House.
+The Gardeners Arms - the one on Plantation Road (there are two) - a beautiful little street that you should cycle down even if you don't visit the pub, as it runs from Woodstock Road to Walton Street (full of delis, restaurants, and The Pheonix Picture House).
 I've featured this pub in the daytime list because it has a lovely beer garden that catches the sun right through to the evening.

 St Sepulcre's Cemetery - a peaceful, secluded spot in Jericho.
 You can buy lunch from one of several excellent delis on Walton Street (Branca Deli for pizza slices and totally addictive creamy mushroom gnocchi, or Manos for stuffed-full Greek wraps) and take off down the stoney track to the left of Londis.
 After the initial feeling of trespassing you'll arrive at a beautifully wild cemetery, full of trees and wildflowers.
 There are wooden benches nestled in amongst flowering herbs where you can sit to eat.

 Port Meadow - undoubtedly one of the most beautiful places in Oxford to walk or cycle through and take a picnic.
-Watch the rowers on the river, walk by the canal, visit The Perch for lunch or evening food and drink (extensive beer garden and a magical, fairy-like, lighted trail to get there).
-There are places along the river in which you can swim during summer.
+Watch the rowers on the river, walk by the canal, visit The Perch for lunch or evening food and drink (there is an extensive beer garden and a magical, fairy-like lighted trail to get there).
+There are places along the river where you can swim during summer.

 The Covered Market - home to butchers, fisheries, grocers, cafes, cobblers, clothes and shoe stores, cafes, lunch places, and tea shops.
 A central place to go to support local producers and to stay away from supermarkets and chain stores.
 Some shops in the market will be closed on Sunday.

-University Parks - this is a brilliant place to go for all manner of reasons.
-But I like it best in Winter when all is bare and cold but the evergreens soldier on and it is still populated by people walking through, wrapped in coats, and the lake is like glass.
-My favourite sight last winter was this tree, with its last leaf clinging on.
+University Parks - this is a brilliant place to go in all seasons.
+But I like it best in Winter when all is bare and cold but the evergreens soldier on and it is still populated by people walking through, wrapped in coats.
 You'll have to leave your bike locked outside the gates, to allow for maximum peacefulness for walkers, joggers and picnickers.

 Modern Art Oxford - a home for contemporary art.
 Free-entry to exhibitions, reasonably priced and nicely stocked gift shop, and spacious cafe.
 I've seen both good and bad exhibitions here, but I always enjoy spending time looking through the art books in the shop, and even the bad exhibitions result in a conversation with friends so it's most definitely a worthy place to visit.
 Closed on Monday.